Skyve application configuration

 Install Java JDK

-to location of the Java root directory - e.g.
+Set JAVA\_HOME to location of the Java root directory - e.g.

 C:\Java\jdk11...

-to include Java\bin
+Set PATH to include Java\bin - e.g. C:\Java\jdk11...\bin

-copy sqljdbc4.jar
+copy sqljdbc4.jar and sqljdbc\_auth.dll to java\jdk\jre\lib\ext

 –JBOSS

-Install Wildfly (unzip and copy to c:\
+Install Wildfly (unzip and copy to c:\)

-settings for memory -
+check/update wildfly\bin\run.conf settings for memory -

-JAVA\_OPTS="-Xms1024m -Xmx1024m -XX:MaxPermSize=512m
+JAVA\_OPTS="-Xms1024m -Xmx1024m -XX:MaxPermSize=512m (1 occurence)

-settings for calls to run.bat
+check/update wildfly\bin\service.bat settings for calls to run.bat to

-include the options -c default -b 0.0.0.0
+include the options -c default -b 0.0.0.0 (2 occurrences)

 e.g. call run.bat -c default -b 0.0.0.0 < .r.lock >> run.log